International Dialogue on Underwater Munitions

-International Dialogues on Underwater Munitions (IDUM) is a non-governmental organization (NGO) founded in Canada in 2004, and established as a Dutch Foundation in The Hague, The Netherlands in 2014.
+International Dialogues on Underwater Munitions (IDUM) is a non-governmental organization (NGO) that was founded in Canada in 2004 and established as a Dutch Foundation in The Hague, The Netherlands in 2014.
 The IDUM was founded by Terrance P. Long CPSM.SSM.
-CD., a retired Canadian Military Engineer with more than thirty years experience having served in Explosive Ordnance Disposal (EOD) Centre Chief, and demining expert all over the world.
+CD., a retired Canadian Military Engineer with more than thirty years of experience, having served in Explosive Ordnance Disposal (EOD) Centre Chief, and demining expert all over the world.
 His expertise and passion for marine ecosystems led to the birth of IDUM.